 Moving away from the Apidae family, there’s still many types of bees that help around the garden.

-Counting over five hundred species arranged in eighteen genera, the sweat bees (family halcitidae) dominate the flower scene in gardens across North America.
+The types of sweat bees in the garden counts over five hundred species arranged in eighteen genera, the sweat bees (family halcitidae) dominate the flower scene in gardens across North America.

 Their large population continues to teach scientists much of what they know about social bees.
 In fact, depending on circumstances, some are social nesters, and others are solitary ground-nesters.
 Even the ground-nesters show some nesting diversity.
 For example, what may at first look like a community of nesting sweat bees turns out to be a group of individual bees that share a common nest entrance and then they go on to construct their ow individual nests.